 Some of the extra activities we take on around the holidays help to create important memories and traditions that we don’t want to be lost.
 For example, when I started making my chocolate cherry bourbon fudge, family members asked me to keep making it.
 I’m willing to take the time to create my annual fudge because it is something that is appreciated.

 However, there are numerous items I’ve cooked and created over the years that no one cares about—yet I’ve dutifully prepared these dishes and treats that have gone uneaten.
 This is wasteful and makes no sense at all.
 If you have spent way too much time baking and cooking during past holidays, perhaps re-evaluate how much of that work really matters.
+Food is central to many traditions, but not every dish or treat is necessary for a meaningful gathering.

 Another holiday habit might include the greeting cards that we faithfully send to others over the years.
 At one point, I realized my husband and I were sending out over 50 cards during the holidays.
 (Guess who did most of the addressing and actual labor?)
 Now, we mail no more than five cards.
-For other greetings we wish to send, we use an inexpensive, animated card service.
+For other greetings we wish to send, we use an inexpensive, animated card service

 When it comes to shopping for the holidays, I have also re-evaluated some of my habits.
 I no longer spend fruitless hours trying to find ‘perfect’ gifts.
 I believe the most important ‘gift’ I can give family members is to listen to them and to support them in ways that they value.
+Some people shop for gifts and know the satisfaction of finding the last bag of flour or a needed item during a busy season.

 Yes, I will continue to exchange gifts with others.
 I am learning, however, to ignore advertising pressure that encourages us to spend too much money on meaningless items.
 According to a 2019 WalletHub survey, over a third of gift recipients plan to return items after the holidays.
 Interestingly, the most desired gifts were gift cards.
 While this may seem unconventional, in rethinking holiday traditions, why not let someone choose the gift they most desire?
+Another way to simplify gift exchanges is by drawing names, which can reduce stress and make gifting more meaningful.

 This holiday, consider which preparations are worth doing?
 Which can be delegated?

-1. Don’t Hesitate to Delegate Holiday Traditions
+2. Don’t Hesitate to Delegate Holiday Traditions

 When I was young, I remember having family gatherings at my grandmother’s house.
 She prepared everything in advance.
 No one could appreciate how much work had gone into the family gathering we all enjoyed.
 Even though my grandmother was a homemaker, I suspect she would collapse onto her bed after these events.
 She didn’t ask for help, and I don’t think she got a lot of help.

 Whether we are retired or still have careers, it makes no sense to work ourselves into exhaustion.
 Although I no longer work full-time, I realize that allowing others to help not only makes my life easier, but also makes others feel good about their contributions.
 As I prepare for family gatherings in our home, I also keep in mind how other family members can help.
 Sharing preparations for gatherings is truly a gift for ourselves and makes these events even more enjoyable for everyone.
+When there are many children in the family, delegating tasks and planning ahead can make gatherings less overwhelming and more enjoyable for all.

-1. Set Aside Quiet Time
+3. Set Aside Quiet Time

 According to the WalletHub survey, the one gift that most people were more willing to pay extra for was simply ‘peace and quiet.’
 When we are busier than usual, it is even more important to find a bit of solace.
 Making time to take a brisk walk or a light jog can do wonders for our stress levels and offer us some quiet time.
 Alternatively, finding a peaceful place at home to meditate or do some yoga can also help restore our energy.
+As human beings, we need rest and restoration, not just busy holidays filled with endless tasks.

 Try rethinking your holiday traditions and give yourself the gift of peace and quiet.